Google Neural Machine Translation: Evaluation

-The GNMT system is said to represent an improvement over the former Google Translate in that it will be able to handle "zero-shot translation", that is it directly translates one language into another (for example, Japanese to Korean).
+The GNMT system was said to represent an improvement over the former Google Translate in that it will be able to handle "zero-shot translation", that is it directly translates one language into another.
+For example, it might be trained just for Japanese-English and Korean-English translation, but can perform Japanese-Korean translation.
+The system appears to have learned to produce a language-independent intermediate representation of language (an "interlingua"), which allows it to perform zero-shot translation by converting from and to the interlingua.
 Google Translate previously first translated the source language into English and then translated the English into the target language rather than translating directly from one language to another.

 A July 2019 study in Annals of Internal Medicine found that "Google Translate is a viable, accurate tool for translating non–English-language trials".
 Only one disagreement between reviewers reading machine-translated trials was due to a translation error.
 Since many medical studies are excluded from systematic reviews because the reviewers do not understand the language, GNMT has the potential to reduce bias and improve accuracy in such reviews.

 Languages supported by GNMT

 As of December 2021, all of the languages of Google Translate support GNMT, with Latin being the most recent addition.